-- 1. In the Range section, select the frame range to render by doing one of the following: - If you want to render all the frames in your scene, select All Frames. - If you want to render a specific sequence of frames, select Selected Frames then, in the fields to the right, enter the number of the first and last frame of the frame sequence you wish to render. - 7.
-Enable the Preview option to automatically preview the exported image sequence in Play once the render is done. - 8.
+- 7. In the Colour Space drop-down, select the colour space in which you want the rendered frames to be exported-see About Colour Space Management on page 750. - 1.
+In the Range section, select the frame range to render by doing one of the following: - If you want to render all the frames in your scene, select All Frames. - If you want to render a specific sequence of frames, select Selected Frames then, in the fields to the right, enter the number of the first and last frame of the frame sequence you wish to render. - 8.
+Enable the Preview option to automatically preview the exported image sequence in Play once the render is done. - 9.
 Click OK.